dimitrovvlado/proto-lint-maven-plugin/README.md

 A maven linter plugin for gRPC `.proto` files.

+This plug-in will check your project's `.proto` files for violations of Google's Protocol Buffer [Style Guide](https://developers.google.com/protocol-buffers/docs/style).
+By using this plug-in you are able to retrieve those compilation errors which are not reported by the protobuf compiler:
+* Message and field names
+* Enums
+* Service and RPC names

 ## Usage

 Add a plugin declaration to your project's pom file as follows: